The very best and fun things to do in Istanbul – here’s how to enjoy to the fullest one of the most colourful and vivid cities I’ve ever seen.

 The Istanbul Lale Restaurant is a busy and lively caeteria-style eating house in Sultanahmet area, serving reasonably priced and tasty food.
 Sounds like the casual, well-located, useful-in-need, better-than-average restaurant, right?
 But, in fact, it is not as simple as it sounds.

-Back in the 1960’s, a time when tourism blogs did not exist, but people did madly love to travel in their pretty Volkswagen vans, this place was a well-known hangout spot among travelers, and in particular, hippies.
+Back in the 1960’s, a time when tourism blogs did not exist, but people did madly love to travel in their pretty Volkswagen vans, this place was a well-known hangout spot among travellers, and in particular, hippies.

 The Çolpan brothers founded Lale Pastahanesi (nowadays, Lale Restaurant) in 1957 and it became popular not only for its tasty puddings, but also as as a meeting place for adventurous tourists.